Ask Nicky: The Benefits of a Day in the Southcare Social Centre

 As you can see there are so many benefits from a day on the Social Centre, and if you are like me, you may get to learn a new skill and make a new friend.

-If you know a person who could benefit from social inclusion can I invite you to contact our Special Centre on 9450 6233.
+If you know a person who could benefit from social inclusion can I invite you to read more on the the Social Centre and Community Visitors Service we offer. or call us on 9450 6233.

 Dr. Nicky Howe